-The server types run on a Linux platform that contains a service manager.
+The server types run on a Linux platform and Windows platform that contains a service manager.
 The service manager automatically terminate and restarts processes that exhibit the following failures:

-- A CPU consumption threshold that has been exceeded. - A memory consumption threshold that has been exceeded.
+- · A CPU consumption threshold that has been exceeded. - A memory consumption threshold that has been exceeded.